dludemann/test/content/hinge/what-is-male-female-ratio-hinge.md

 ---
-title: 'What is The Male to Female Ratio on Hinge?'
+name: 'What is The Male to Female Ratio on Hinge?'
 menu_grouping: Hinge Statistics
 author: Shane White
 seo: